georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 **What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.**

 GitHub Actions:

-Explain what GitHub Actions are and how they can be used to automate workflows.
-Provide an example of a simple CI/CD pipeline using GitHub Actions.
+**Explain what GitHub Actions are and how they can be used to automate workflows.
+Provide an example of a simple CI/CD pipeline using GitHub Actions.**

 Introduction to Visual Studio:

-What is Visual Studio, and what are its key features?
-How does it differ from Visual Studio Code?
+**What is Visual Studio, and what are its key features?
+How does it differ from Visual Studio Code?**

 Integrating GitHub with Visual Studio:

-Describe the steps to integrate a GitHub repository with Visual Studio.
-How does this integration enhance the development workflow?
+**Describe the steps to integrate a GitHub repository with Visual Studio.
+How does this integration enhance the development workflow?**

 Debugging in Visual Studio:

-Explain the debugging tools available in Visual Studio.
-How can developers use these tools to identify and fix issues in their code?
+**Explain the debugging tools available in Visual Studio.
+How can developers use these tools to identify and fix issues in their code?**

 Collaborative Development using GitHub and Visual Studio:

-Discuss how GitHub and Visual Studio can be used together to support collaborative development.
-Provide a real-world example of a project that benefits from this integration.
+**Discuss how GitHub and Visual Studio can be used together to support collaborative development.
+Provide a real-world example of a project that benefits from this integration.**

+**Refferences**

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.